artakhak/JsonQL/docs/index.rst

      }

-.. raw:: html

-    <a href="https://github.com/artakhak/JsonQL/blob/main/JsonQL.Demos/Examples/IJsonCompilerExamples/SuccessExamples/Overview/Result.json"><p class="codeSnippetRefText">Click here to see the JSON generated from the JSON above </p></a>

-**Here is a C# code example that evaluates the Json in file above**
+- Below is a C# code example that parses the JSON files above

 .. sourcecode:: csharp